ChibiOS/ChibiOS/readme.txt

 *** 1.3.0 ***
 - FIX: Fixed regression in MinGW demo (bug 2745153)(backported in stable branch).
+- NEW: Added a code coverage analysis application under ./tests/coverage.
+  Currently the test suite explicitly covers about 74% of the kernel code, it is not bad as a starting point.

 *** 1.2.0 ***
 - Added license exception text to the 1.2.0 branch.